mattseabrook/t7gtools/README.md

 <h2>Overview</h2>

 The primary reason for this project was for me to dive back into C++ head first with some interesting subject matter.
-This
+Through these experiments I have

 <h2>Inspiration</h2>

+There is something incredibly zen about this piece of technology that came from the true golden age of personal computing in the late 1980's through early 1990's.
+There are lots of angles to explore here,
 Sanglard Wolf 3D book.

 <h2>Credits</h2>